Configuring SSL/TLS Termination at HAProxy

-- Configure your load balancer (for example, F5 or NSX) to forward domain names to the HAProxy IP addresses.
+- Configure your load balancer, such as F5 or NSX, to forward domain names to the HAProxy IP addresses.

-- If you do not require high availability (for example, you are setting up a development environment):
+- If you do not require high availability, such as if you are setting up a development environment:

 - Skip setting up the load balancer.